-If elected as a member of the Ashburton Licensing Trust Board, you are entitled to a present fee of \$280 less Withholding Tax for every official meeting.
-An official meeting is deemed to be a meeting where minutes are kept.
-The President, who is elected by the members of the Board, receives a present honorarium of \$20,000.
+If elected as a trustee of the Braided Rivers Community Trust, you are entitled to a present fee of \$900 less Withholding Tax every month.
+The Chair, who is elected by the Trustees, receives a present honorarium of \$25,000.
 The fees are prescribed by the Licensing Trust Act.

-Meetings are presently held on a monthly basis, normally on the second Thursday with a commencement time of 4:30pm.
+Meetings are presently held on a monthly basis, normally on the third Thursday with a commencement time of 4:30pm.
 There may be need, from time to time, to address issues outside this time frame and notice of an additional meeting will be communicated in due course.

 As a public entity, the Trust is subject to public audit requirements.
 The Auditor General or agent must annually provide an audit certificate.
-This ensures robust policies and financial and management systems are in place as well as placing transparency and accountability on Board members.
+This ensures robust policies and financial and management systems are in place as well as placing transparency and accountability on trustees.

 The Trust, as a community owned business rewards its owners (the Ashburton District community as outlined by the geographical area outlined above) by way of grants to community projects or causes.
-The newly adopted policy allows for up to \$100,000 to be distributed annually during its transition period which runs until March 2023.
+The newly adopted policy allows for up to 4% of the Trust's net assets to be distributed each year(less operating costs) from April 2023. \$100,000 is able to be distributed annually during its transition period which runs until March 2023.

-If elected to the ALT Board you will also automatically (unless you decline to do so) become involved with the Lion Foundation's Net Proceeds Committee (NPC).
-The Lion Foundation Net Proceeds of Lion Foundation gaming machines operated in the Mid Canterbury area are made to the various organisations, clubs events etc in accordance with the Lion Foundation 2008 Trust deed and NPC Committee policy but always subject to Government policy as specified in the Gambling Act 2003.
-No fees are paid to members for their contributions to NPC activities.

-In May 2007, the Ashburton Licensing Trust established a further charitable entity now known as Somerset Ashburton Trust.
-The objective of this Trust is to 'ring-fence' some Ashburton Licensing Trust assets and in the medium and longer term to provide another source of community funding.
+If elected as a trustee of BRCT you will also automatically (unless you decline to do so) become involved with the Lion Foundation's Regional Grants Committee (RGC).
+The Lion Foundation RGC ensures that all profits derived from the proceeds of Lion Foundation gaming machines operated in the Mid Canterbury area are made to the various organisations, clubs events etc in accordance with the Lion Foundation 2008 Trust deed and RGC Committee policy but always subject to Government policy as specified in the Gambling Act 2003.
+No fees are paid to members for their contributions to RGC activities.
+In May 2007, Somerset Ashburton Trust was established to 'ring-fence' some of the Trust's assets and in the medium and longer term to provide another source of community funding.
 Somerset Ashburton Trust owns one subsidiary charitable company namely Somerset Ashburton Limited which owns the building known as Somerset House.
-As a Board Member of the Ashburton Licensing Trust, you will be automatically appointed a Trustee of the Somerset Ashburton Trust and be appointed a Director on the Board of Somerset Ashburton Limited.
+As a Trustee of Braided Rivers Community Trust, you will be automatically appointed a Trustee of the Somerset Ashburton Trust and be appointed a Director on the Board of Somerset Ashburton Limited.
 You retain the right to decline to be a Trustee or Director of either or both entities should you so wish.
 As these are regarded as charitable entities, no fees are presently paid to Directors.